growerp/growerp/GrowERPObs/2 End User documentation/2 Getting Started.md

 #### Promote your product

-* Now use your [marketing and sales](end_user/../marketing_sales.md) skills to use your social media like twitter, facebook etc to promote the product by providing the internet address of the product you just entered.
+* Now use your [[4 Marketing & sales]] skills to use your social media like twitter, facebook etc to promote the product by providing the internet address of the product you just entered.

 #### When you get orders?

-* They will appear in the [sales order section](end_user/../sales_order_entry.md) where you can accept and approve them, then go the inventory section to create a package label with a destination postal address, [also approve and send here](end_user/../inventory_management.md) which completes the sale.
+* They will appear in the [[5 Order management]] where you can accept and approve them, then go the [[inventory section]] to create a package label with a destination postal address, then approve the shipment, which completes the sale.

-* [Accounting](end_user/../accounting.md) has been running in the background which has created a payment, invoice and updated your ledger for your accounting records.
+* [[7 Accounting]]has been running in the background which has created a payment, invoice and updated your ledger for your accounting records.